cthackers/adm-zip/APPNOTE.md

          Value     Size     Description
          -----     ----     -----------
-         Version   2 bytes  Format version number - must 0x0001 at this time CStore    (var)    PKCS#7 data blob
+         Version   2 bytes  Format version number - MUST be 0x0001 at this time CStore    (var)    PKCS#7 data blob

          See the section describing the Strong Encryption Specification for details.
 Refer to the section in this document entitled "Incorporating PKWARE Proprietary Technology into Your Product" for more information.

    4.5.15 -MVS Extra Field (0x0065):